joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 | Network connection | Network connections store configuration information like Active Directory join type and virtual network that dev boxes use to connect to network resources. |
 | Dev box pool | A dev box pool is a collection of dev boxes that you manage together and to which you apply similar settings. |
 | Dev box | A dev box is a preconfigured ready-to-code workstation that you create through the self-service developer portal.
 The new dev box has all the tools, binaries, and configuration required for a dev box user to be productive immediately |

+The following are common, Azure Dev Box roles.

 #### Deployment